lpsinger/userguide/content.rst

 Localization
 ~~~~~~~~~~~~

-The localization is consists of the posterior probability distribution of the
+The localization consists of the posterior probability distribution of the
 source's sky position and (for :term:`CBC` events only) luminosity distance.
 The GCN Notice and Circular will provide a URL for the localization file stored
 in GraceDb.
 The localization is saved a :term:`FITS` file as a :term:`HEALPix`